 Leah has a passion for contemporary music and art, curating experiences with current narratives.
 She recently presented her graduate recital "Arcanum", which explored the human relationship with the environment through live electronics, amplification, and pre-recorded sound, using man made technology to uncover truths about the natural world.
 Through her graduate career she was active with Carnegie Mellon’s Contemporary Music Ensemble, including performing in Co-Opera, premiering three operas by student composers.
 In Spring 2020 and 2022, she performed with NAT 28 for their annual Pittsburgh Composer’s Project.
 In Spring 2019, Leah attended the first ever Alliance of Women in the Media Arts and Technology Conference in Santa Barbara, presenting her audio/video project, "Sound Switch".

-When she isn’t playing flute, Leah enjoys reading, yoga, and distance running.
+When she isn’t playing flute and teaching, Leah enjoys reading, yoga, and distance running.
 In 2019, she joined 4K for Cancer Team Boston on a 7-week, coast-to-coast relay run trip, fundraising for the Ulman Foundation for young adults with cancer.
-She also has a love for flower pressing.
-Last summer, she started a small business, decorating old items with flowers she presses, giving them a new life.